hisco/helmify-kustomize/README.md

 If you think that something is missing and should be added to the built in helm values, please open an issue or a pull request.

 - `Values.overlay` : This is the name of the overlay that is been deployed, example `overlays/dev` or `overlays/prod`.
+- `Values.helmifyPrefix` : Customize the location of global helmify configuration.
+By default, global settings are read from `globals`, but setting this to another value (e.g., `"customGlobals"`) will read from that location instead.
 - `Values.globals.namespace` : Specify the namespace in all resources.
 - `Values.globals.namePrefix` : Prepends the value to the names of all resources and references.
 - `Values.globals.nameSuffix` : Appends the value to the names of all resources and references.